WHAT YOU’LL DO WITH IMPACT

 HOW YOU’LL MAKE AN IMPACT

 Even when there’s not a vote coming up, organizing helps build long-term power to secure victories in the future.
 By first educating people on an issue, and then connecting on shared values and common-sense solutions, we lay the groundwork for political change.
+On top of that, we pick our campaigns and states strategically, looking for opportunities where you can both build this long term power and also move us closer to victory on the campaign.
+That means you’ll be working in the place where you’re most needed, for the campaign that you’re running.
+You might be bolstering support for environmental protections in Nevada in the fall and then building support among small business owners and community members for renewable energy in Georgia in the spring.

 It’s all challenging, fun and incredibly meaningful.
 We’re taking on big issues and we’re up against big adversaries.
 We run campaigns with concrete goals, detailed plans, rigorous training, and above all, a laser-like focus on results.